ACV Ashmore Guardian

-The Niugini Guardian is a patrol vessel operated by Papua New Guinea and previously operated as the ACV Ashmore Guardian by the Customs Marine Unit of the Australian Customs and Border Protection Service.
+Niugini Guardian is a patrol vessel operated by Papua New Guinea and previously operated as the ACV Ashmore Guardian by the Customs Marine Unit of the Australian Customs and Border Protection Service.
 The former fishing supply vessel Roper K was converted in 2007-08 by Jurong SML in Singapore.
 It was leased to Customs, primarily to patrol the Ashmore and Cartier Islands for up to 330 days per year.